Fishing Tips

 Keep these items in your tackle box:

-- Circle hooks (5/0-9/0)
+- Circle hooks (5/0-9/0).

-- Swivels and wind-on leaders
+- Swivels and wind-on leaders.

-- Sinkers (various weights)
+- Sinkers (various weights).

-- Pliers and hook removers
+- Pliers and hook removers.

-Weather Protection
+Weather Protection and Safety

 Miami's offshore conditions require proper protection.
 Bring sunscreen with high SPF, polarized sunglasses, and a hat with good coverage.
 Quick-dry clothing with UV protection helps during long days on the water.
 Don't forget rain gear, as weather can change quickly offshore.